ssebs/ssebs-www/content/about.md

 Basically, I work as a Site Reliability Engineer and like to program stuff on the side.
 I also have a few other hobbies like playing guitar, working on my car, and spending time with my Wife and our dog.

+Online, I go by <span class="text-quaternary">ssebs</span>.
+Like most usernames, I came up with that when I was a kid.
+Basically a combination of my first and last naem.

 <--->

 {{< rawhtml >}}